SimbaBlock/slppp/slppp-token-type-1.md

 This is the first transaction which defines the properties, metadata and initial mint quantity of the token.
 ```
-The token is identified by sha256 the token genesis transaction outputscript which is referred to as `token_id`.
+The token is identified by sha256 the token genesis transaction outputscript which is referred as `token_id`.
 ```

 `token_type` indicates the SLP++ sub-protocol: